 Knowing that distance learning can be difficult we recently reached out to you, our students, to ask the people who know best what it’s like to study with OCA and what you have found has helped you to study effectively.
 So many of you came back to us with great hints and tips that we’ll run a mini-series to cover all the suggestions, plus a few of our own from the staff here at OCA HQ.

-Join OCA tutor Jayne Taylor on the 31 March at The Photographers’ Gallery in London.
+Join OCA tutor Priscilla Edwards on the 2 June at the Fashion and Textile Museum in London.